Terms & Conditions of Sale

 (g) execution is levied upon the assets of the Purchaser for an amount in excess of $1,000.00 and is not within seven days satisﬁed;

-(h) there is a material breach by the Purchaser of any Contract or any agreement between the Purchaser and any other member of the Fletcher Group; or
+(h) subject to clause 11(a), there is a material breach by the Purchaser of the Contract or any other agreement between the Purchaser and the Company or any other member of the Fletcher Group; or

 (i) contractual performance by either the Company or the Purchaser is delayed or prevented due to a Force Majeure Event,

 (j) all monies payable by the Purchaser to the Company may, at the Company’s election, become immediately due and payable notwithstanding the due date for payment may not have expired; and

 (i) suspend, vary or withdraw any approved credit limit which may have been provided to the Purchaser;

 (ii) withhold further deliveries of Goods or performance of Services;